openstack/glance/doc/source/statuses.rst

 * ``active``

   Denotes an image that is fully available in Glance.
+This occurs when the image data is uploaded, or the image size is explicitly set to zero on creation.

 * ``killed``